Hamburger Menu to X

 • The settlement offered seems too low to cover future problems.

 You must notify your employer within 45 days of the accident date.
 For gradually developing injuries (like shoulder tendonitis or knee bursitis), the 45-day period begins when you reasonably realize the condition is work-related.
-This date can be disputed, making legal
+This date can be disputed, making legal representation critical.

 This is the most common defense used by insurers for knee and shoulder claims.
-An experienced lawyer will use medical records, doctor’s depositions, and your work history to prove that your job duties aggravated, accelerated, or caused the condition, making it 100% compensable under Illinois law.
+An experienced lawyer will use medical records, doctor’s depositions, and your work history to prove that your job duties aggravatedaccelerated, or caused the condition, making it 100% compensable under Illinois law.

 The value depends on the severity of the injury and its impact on your life.
 Jack, with 30 years evaluating workers’ compensation cases in Illinois, will analyze factors like: